KreutzerCode/wp-wingman/README.md

 ## Requirements

-Ensure that you have the following necessary dependencies installed:
+Ensure that you have the following dependencies installed:

 - curl
 - jq